abradley2/edn-parser/README.md

     | EdnInt Int
     | EdnFloat Float
     | EdnChar Char
-    -- user defined tags have a namespace and a name
+    -- user defined tags have a namespace and a name, followed by a nested edn value
-    | EdnTag ( String, String ) Edn
+    | EdnTag String String Edn
 ```

 # Decoding/Encoding